evkx/evkx.github.io/content/models/tesla/model_3/Model_3_GEN1/_index.md

 The Tesla Model 3 (GEN1), with dimensions of 4694 mm in length, 1849 mm in width, and 1443 mm in height, falls into D-segment cars, also known as mid-size or family cars, offer more space, comfort, and features than smaller segments, making them suitable for a variety of drivers.
 The Tesla Model 3 (GEN1) is available in a total of 5 paint colors, including both solid and metallic options.

-You can select from multiple wheel options in different sizes on the Tesla Model 3 (GEN1), allowing you to customize your vehicle to suit your style and driving preferences.
+The Tesla Model 3 (GEN1) offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 255/45 tires on 18" rims
 - 255/45 tires on 19" rims

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [boot lid](../../../../technology/doors/#boot-lid) for the trunk.